charlesjansen/Kaggle-Carvana-Image-Masking-Challenge/README.md

 ## Updates

+### Update 15.8.2017
+* Added Hue/Saturation/Value augmentation.
+* Switched to RMSprop optimizer as default.
+* Added multithreaded inference with inference and data loading done on separate threads.
+This reduced inference time by 40% in my tests.
+You can run `test_submit_multithreaded.py` to try it.

 ### Update 10.8.2017
 * Added 1024x1024 U-net
-* Not using *predict_generator* anymore due to memory constraints with large input.
+* Not using *predict_generator* anymore due to memory constraints with large input

 ### Update 9.8.2017
 * Using *Binary Crossentropy Dice Loss* in place of *Binary Crossentropy*